eislab-cps/m7011e/12-keycloak/README.md

 ./install.sh
 ```

 This deploys both PostgreSQL and Keycloak in the `keycloak` namespace.
+NOTE!!!
 It takes about 3-5 minutes.

 ### Step 3: Monitor the Deployment